aldolat/pinboard-bookmarks/README.md

 * Minimum height for text fields is 80 pixels now.
 * Cleaned and beautified HTML code.

-For the complete changelog see [here](https://github.com/aldolat/pinboard-bookmarks/blob/master/CHANGELOG.md).
+The full changelog is documented in the changelog file released along with the plugin package and is hosted on [GitHub](https://github.com/aldolat/pinboard-bookmarks/blob/master/CHANGELOG.md).

 ## Upgrade Notice